nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Use case resumes from step 6.

-**Use case 10: Reset payment status for all students at the end of the month** //How to modify this
+**Use case 20: Reset payment status for all students at the end of the month**

-Preconditions: There is at least one student added to TutorAid.
+Preconditions: There is at least one student in TutorAid who has the payment status 'paid'.

 **MSS**

 1. Tutor requests to show the list of their students.
-2. TutorAid displays the list of all students, including each student's index number
+2. TutorAid displays the list of all students.
-3. Tutor identifies that all students have made payment for the month, and the month has ended
+3. Tutor identifies that all students have made payment for the month and requests to reset their payment statuses  to 'unpaid' by entering in their indices.
-4. Tutor keys in the reset payment command to set all student payments as unpaid
-5. TutorAid successfully resets payment for all students, and displays a message to indicate this
+4. TutorAid successfully resets payment for all students, and displays a message to indicate this.

 Use case ends.

 **Extensions**

 * 1a.
-TutorAid detects an error in the list command
+TutorAid detects an error in the list command.
     * 1a1.
 TutorAid displays an error message and requests the tutor to re-enter the command.
     * 1a2.
 Tutor re-enters the command.

 Steps 1a1-1a2 are repeated until the command entered is correct.

 Use case resumes from step 2.

-* 4a.
-TutorAid detects an error in the reset payment command
+* 3a.
+TutorAid detects that the command keyed in is incorrect. (e.g. wrong format, missing arguments, invalid indices)
-    * 4a1.
+    * 3a1.
 TutorAid displays an error message and requests the tutor to re-enter the command.
-    * 4a2.
-Tutor re-enters the command.
+    * 3a2.
+Tutor re-enters the command, along with the necessary arguments.

-      Steps 4a1-4a2 are repeated until the data entered are correct.
+Steps 3a1-3a2 are repeated until the command entered is correct.

 Use case resumes from step 4.

-**Use Case 18: Edit pricing of a class**

-**MSS**

-1. Tutor requests to view the list of his/her classes
-2. TutorAid shows the list of classes, including each class's index number
-3. Tutor identifies the class he/she wishes to modify and takes note of the index number
-4. Tutor keys in the command to modify the pricing of a class, along with the new price of the class and the class's index number
-5. TutorAid successfully updates the pricing of the class corresponding to the given class index number, and displays a message to indicate this
+* 3b.
+TutorAid detects that at least one of the given students do not have the current payment status as 'paid'.
+    * 3b1.
+TutorAid displays an alert about these students but continues to resetting the status for the remaining students.

 Use case ends.

-**Extensions**

-* 1a.
-TutorAid detects an error in the command to list classes (e.g. command is misspelt)
-    * 1a1.
-TutorAid displays an error message highlighting the wrongly formatted command and requests the tutor to re-enter the command.
-    * 1a2.
-Tutor re-enters the command.

-      Steps 1a1-1a2 are repeated until the command entered is correct.

-      Use case resumes from step 2.

-* 4a.
-TutorAid detects an error in the command to edit the pricing of a class.
-    * 4a1.
-TutorAid displays an error message and requests the tutor to re-enter the command.
-    * 4a2.
-Tutor re-enters the command.

-      Steps 4a1-4a2 are repeated until the command entered is correct.

-      Use case resumes from step 5.

-**Use Case 16: Edit timing of a recurring class**

-**MSS**

-1. Tutor requests to view the list of his/her classes
-2. TutorAid shows the list of classes, including each class's index number
-3. Tutor identifies the recurring class he/she wishes to modify and takes note of the index number
-4. Tutor keys in the command to modify the timing of a class, along with the new day, start and end timings of the class, and the class index number
-5. TutorAid successfully updates the start and end timings of the class corresponding to the given class index number, and displays a message to indicate this

-   Use case ends.

-**Extensions**

-* 1a.
-TutorAid detects an error in the command to list classes (e.g. command is misspelt)
-    * 1a1.
-TutorAid displays an error message highlighting the wrongly formatted command and requests the tutor to re-enter the command.
-    * 1a2.
-Tutor re-enters the command.

-      Steps 1a1-1a2 are repeated until the command entered is correct.

-      Use case resumes from step 2.

-* 4a.
-TutorAid detects an error in the command to edit the timing of a recurring class
-    * 4a1.
-TutorAid displays an error message and requests the tutor to re-enter the command.
-    * 4a2.
-Tutor re-enters the command.

-      Steps 4a1-4a2 are repeated until the command entered is correct.

-      Use case resumes from step 5.

-* 4b.
-TutorAid detects a clash with another existing class (e.g. overlapping timings on the same day)
-    * 4b1.
-TutorAid displays an error message highlighting the clash in classes and requests the tutor to key in a different day and/or a pair of timings.
-    * 4b2.
-Tutor re-enters the command with a different day and/or different pair of timings.

-      Steps 4b1-4b2 are repeated until the command entered is correct.

-      Use case resumes from step 5.

-**Use Case 17: Edit timing of an ad-hoc class**

-**MSS**

-1. Tutor requests to view the list of his/her classes
-2. TutorAid shows the list of classes, including each class's index number
-3. Tutor identifies the ad-hoc class he/she wishes to modify and takes note of the index number
-4. Tutor keys in the command to modify the timing of a class, along with the new date, start and end timings of the class, and the class index number
-5. TutorAid successfully updates the start and end timings of the class corresponding to the given class index number, and displays a message to indicate this

-   Use case ends.

-**Extensions**

-* 1a.
-TutorAid detects an error in the command to list classes (e.g. command is misspelt)
-    * 1a1.
-TutorAid displays an error message highlighting the wrongly formatted command and requests the tutor to re-enter the command.
-    * 1a2.
-Tutor re-enters the command.

-      Steps 1a1-1a2 are repeated until the command entered is correct.

-      Use case resumes from step 2.

-* 4a.
-TutorAid detects an error in the command to edit the timing of an ad-hoc class.
-    * 4a1.
-TutorAid displays an error message and requests the tutor to re-enter the command.
-    * 4a2.
-Tutor re-enters the command.

-      Steps 4a1-4a2 are repeated until the command entered is correct.

-      Use case resumes from step 5.

-* 4b.
-TutorAid detects a clash with another existing class (e.g. overlapping timings on the same date)
-    * 4b1.
-TutorAid displays an error message highlighting the clash in classes and requests the tutor to key a different day and/or a pair of timings.
-    * 4b2.
-Tutor re-enters the command with a different day and/or different pair of timings.

-      Steps 4b1-4b2 are repeated until the command entered is correct.

-      Use case resumes from step 5.

 ### Non-Functional Requirements
 1. The system should be able to run on any machine that has Java 11 or higher installed.